SoftwareAG/c8y-docs/content/streaming-analytics/epl-apps-bundle/microservices.md

 ### Example request to a microservice endpoint

-The following is a very simple application that shows how to query another microserivce using the microservices's health endpoint as an example.
+The following is a very simple application that shows how to query another microservice using the microservices's health endpoint as an example.

 We will start with EPL which connects to {{< product-c8y-iot >}} and calls an action to send the request.